skovaka/UNCALLED/README.md

 `<fast5-files>` can be a directory which will be recursively searched for all files with the ".fast5" extension, a text file containing one fast5 filename per line, or a comma-separated list of fast5 file names.

 Outputs in a format similar to [PAF](https://github.com/lh3/miniasm/blob/master/PAF.md).
-Query coordinates, residue matches, and block lengths are estimated by average k-mer sampling rate. (**TODO: currently actually reports event lengths**)
+Query coordinates, residue matches, and block lengths are estimated by average k-mer sampling rate.

 ## Limitations